 REcharge Academy happens every year – check out their website here to learn more and keep an eye out for the training next year!

-Special thanks to NREL and the Alaska Conservation Foundation for funding my trip!
+Special thanks to NREL and the Alaska Community Foundation for funding my trip!

 Written by Colleen Fisk, Energy Education Director